Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number: Results and Discussion

-The experiment and simulation results show agreement in the positional data for both $\bar{x}$ and $\bar{y}$ in Figure~\ref{positiondata}.b.
-The normalized $x$ position, $\bar{x}$, in particular, shows a good match between the simulation and experiment (Figure~\ref{positiondata}.b.1).
-From Figure~\ref{positiondata}.b.2, we can observe that as the angular velocity increases, the oscillation frequency in normalized $y$ position increases accordingly.
-This represents an undulatory sideways motion of the robot as its is moving upward (along $x$ direction).
+The experiment and simulation results show reasonable agreement in the positional data for $\bar{x}$ and $\bar{y}$ in Fig.~\ref{positiondata}.b.
+The normalized $x$ position, $\bar{x}$, shows a better match between the simulation and experiment (Fig.~\ref{positiondata}.b.1).
+The normalized $y$ position, although the experiment follows similar oscillatory trend, the experimental robot exhibited smaller average magnitude with higher standard deviation.
+From Fig.~\ref{positiondata}.b.2, we can observe that as the angular velocity increases, the oscillation frequency in normalized $y$ position increases accordingly.
+This represents an undulatory sideways motion of the robot as it moves upward (along $x$ direction).
 Even though both experiments and simulations show the same trend, there exist discrepancies in the higher rpm and lower normalized pitch cases.
-We attribute this to the friction between the flagellar surfaces.
-Unlike simulation where we resolve contact between the two flagella without consideration on friction between each flagellum, we observed in our experiment that once it partially or fully bundles, the bundled part had high frictional force that makes the flagella to be kept in bundled configuration when transitioning to partially bundled regime. \begin{Figure}
+We attribute this to the friction between the flagella surfaces.
+Unlike simulation, where we resolve contact between the two flagella without consideration of friction between each flagellum, we observed in our experiment that once it partially or fully bundles, the bundled part has a high frictional force that makes the flagella be kept in the bundled configuration when transitioning to the partially bundled regime. \begin{Figure}